 I have always been hesitant in writing a post like this but I am writing it today to give encouragement to parents who are raising or helping to raise their relatives (cousins, nieces, nephews, or siblings).
 I have the privilege of helping raise my nephew and we have had our ups and downs but I am so grateful for this opportunity.
 He is my baby!!!!
 And I am committed to his care and well-being.
 However, often when I am unsure, unconfident, and need some advice sometimes I rarely find someone to turn to from a caregiver of a relative point of view and little advice on google.
-Nonetheless, the Holy Spirit reminds me of the One authority–God–on the subject that is full of knowledge on the very people He created and His encouragement and wisdom is supreme, refreshing, and consistent.
+Nonetheless, the Holy Spirit reminds me of the One authority–God–on the subject that is full of knowledge on the very people He created, and His encouragement and wisdom are supreme, refreshing, and consistent.

 Another thing I have noticed is that some people will not understand your unorthodox family.
 Some will be curious about your little one’s story but I had to learn that your story isn’t meant for everyone’s ears.
 I remember reading in a bible plan that was about foster parenting/caregiving and so forth that you have to protect the child’s story.
 And sometimes there are layers to his/her story or it may not be what people want to hear.
 It may be something complex or not as complex to explain.
 Whatever it is, it is still none of their business.
 So, stop explaining to people.
 And all they need to know is that what is being done is for the child’s best interest.